USS New Hampshire Begins Depot Modernization Period at Norfolk Naval Shipyard

 |0

-This work, USS New Hampshire Begins Depot Modernization Period at Norfolk Naval Shipyard [Image 3 of 3], by Shelby West, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS New Hampshire Begins Depot Modernization Period at Norfolk Naval Shipyard, by Michael D Brayshaw, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.